 If you're dreaming of an exciting and rewarding career in film, television and animation, we'll help get you there.

 What does it take to create an animation career?

 Lydia and Riley are animators, teachers and long-time collaborators.
 Their recipe for building a career in animation?
 Hone your talent.

 Festivals to live footy: film, television and animation is all action

 Working in film, television or animation can be highly competitive.
 Deakin can give you the tools to succeed and stand out in the industry.

 Research with us

-Got an interesting take on new or traditional media in film and television?
+Got an interesting take on new or traditional media in film, television and animation?
 Take your big idea further with a higher degree by research.